 Today Corinna offers visitors to the region self-contained chalet style accommodation, a central restaurant/bar which operates in peak season, and a range of adventure-based activities and walks.
 Some of the original buildings still stand and are used for accommodation.
 The whole place has a frontier-like feel.
 Online addicts, it’s time to go cold turkey.
 There’s no Internet or TV.
 What there is instead is a chance to totally disconnect.

-The following morning we get underway early for an 8km return trek to the top of nearby Mount Donaldson.
+The following morning we get underway early for an eight-kilometre return trek to the top of nearby Mount Donaldson.
 From the peak the sheer scale of the Tarkine becomes clear.
 Great swathes of forest stretch for as far as the eye can see.
 Majestic peaks punctuate the horizon and the Great Southern Ocean can also be seen.

 The Tarkine has many faces as it turns out.
 The following day at sunrise we board the historic Arcadia II to explore the Pieman River and what is loosely known as the Pieman Heads stretch of coastline.
 It’s one of the absolute highlights of this Tarkine walking tour.